-With the LSAT less than a month away, most students have amped up their practice testing.
 Taking practice tests is one of the most important elements of preparing for the LSAT, but many students don’t know the right way to take and review tests.
-In order to help you get the most out of each test that you take, we’ve compiled the many PowerScore free resources and grouped them together into a comprehensive overview of the process.
+In order to help you get the most out of each test that you take, we’ve compiled the many free resources PowerScore has and grouped them together into a comprehensive overview of the process.
 If there’s something to be squeezed out of a test, you’ll find it here!

 How to Take a Practice LSAT